lyftfc/svdpi-rawsock-example/README.md

 toolchain is not in the path of root user.
 Change it as needed.
 - Root privilege is requried for opening raw socket, hence the `sudo`.
 (Also required for `make clean`.)
+- The raw socket works in sniffer mode, which means the OS kernel will still receive the packets.
+Outgoing packets from OS kernel will also be sniffed.
+To prevent this, run
+`sudo iptables -A INPUT -i your_if_name -j DROP` to block the OS kernel, and
+`sudo iptables -D INPUT -i your_if_name -j DROP` to restore.